Tax Advantages of Charitable Trusts

 Any gains by the fund that are not recognized as income according to federal tax laws are treated as principal and retained by the fund, including:

 Like contributions to charitable remainder trusts, the charitable deduction to pooled income funds depends on the present value of the income interest retained or designated by the donor.
 The remainder interest = the value of the contribution minus the value of the income interest.
-Because the term of the income interest for each beneficiary depends on their life expectancy, the present value of the income interest will depend on the beneficiary's age and by the highest rate of return experienced by the fund for the 3 years before the year of the contribution.
+Because the term of the income interest for each beneficiary depends on their life expectancy, the present value of the income interest depends on the beneficiary's age and by the highest rate of return experienced by the fund for the 3 years before the year of the contribution.
 If the fund has not existed for at least 3 years prior to the year of the contribution, then a 9% rate of return must be presumed.

 A pooled income fund, unlike a charitable remainder trust, is not tax-exempt, but may eliminate its tax liability by distributing all the income to its beneficiaries and using long-term capital gains for charitable purposes.
 The income received by the noncharitable beneficiaries is taxable as ordinary income.

-A pooled income fund is based on 2 types of agreements: the declaration of trust or trust agreement, and a pooled income fund life agreement.
-The trust document, of course, specifies the operations of the trust, and for contributions to be deductible, the trust must follow IRS rules.
-The pooled income fund life agreement is the agreement between the donor and the fund, specifying the beneficiaries for a particular gift and how the income is to be distributed if there is more than 1 beneficiary.
+- The pooled income fund life agreement is the agreement between the donor and the fund, specifying the beneficiaries for a particular gift and how to distribute the income if there is more than 1 beneficiary.

 Financial institutions often serve as trustees, but they require a minimum trust principal to justify the expenses of operating the fund.
-Since charities oftentimes do not have enough investments to satisfy the minimum from gifts, it is permitted to use some of its own assets to satisfy any minimum value requirements.
+Since charities often do not have enough investments to satisfy the minimum from gifts, it is permitted to use some of its own assets to satisfy any minimum value requirements.
 However, as the fund receives more gifts, then the charity will withdraw its own assets until the fund consists only of gifts.
 None of the income beneficiaries will benefit from any income earned by the charity's assets.

 Charitable Gift Annuities